WtfJoke/kult-lunchbot/README.md

 # wtz-lunchbot
-Slackbot scraping WTZ-Homepage (http://wtz-tagungszentrum.de) for current lunch menu
+This projects aims to scraping WTZ-Homepage (http://wtz-tagungszentrum.de) for current lunch menu and shout the scraped information (e.g the menu of today) to a slack channel